VRPirates/rookie/README.md

 # androidsideloader

+!IMPORTANT!
+This app may be buggy and have problems, I will recode it from scratch when MAUI will be released (This september) and a linux port will be available, making RSL cross-platform.

 This app might get detected as malware, however both the sideloader and the sideloader launcher are open source

 https://www.virustotal.com/gui/file/977105693610cf360fc29339b918e224180ba393ba05a64b6255af3845cbf376/relations